 There are plenty of identical or similarly named streets in L.A.
 (Beverly Boulevard and Beverly Drive, for example), so be as specific as you can when asking directions or inputting into a map app.
 Expect sudden changes in addresses as streets pass through neighborhoods, then incorporated cities, then back into neighborhoods.
 This can be most bewildering on Robertson Boulevard, an otherwise useful north–south artery that, by crossing through L.A., West Hollywood, and Beverly Hills, dips in and out of several such numbering shifts in a matter of miles.

 Parking rules are strictly enforced in Los Angeles, so make sure you check for signs and read them carefully.
 Illegally parked cars are ticketed or towed quickly.
 Parking prices vary from 25¢ (in public lots and at meters) to $2 per half hour (in private lots).
 Downtown and Century City rates may be as high as $25 an hour.

 In Hollywood, the underground facility at the Hollywood & Highland shopping complex (6801 Hollywood Blvd.) charges $3 for the first four hours with validation.
 In Beverly Hills, the first two hours are free at several lots on or around Rodeo Drive.
 The Westside Pavilion (10800 Pico Blvd.) offers three hours of free parking at its garage.

 At some shops, most restaurants, and hotels in Los Angeles, valet parking is virtually assumed.
-The cost is usually $6 to $16.
+The cost is usually $6 to $16 for restaurants, but can be as high as $60 for hotels.
 Keep small bills on hand to tip the valets.

 Beware of weekday rush-hour traffic, which is heaviest from 8 to 10 am and 3 to 7 pm.
 Go511.com and the Waze app offer real-time traffic information, and the California Highway Patrol has a road-conditions hotline.
 To encourage carpooling, some crowded freeways reserve an express lane for cars carrying more than one passenger.